Harrison Line: Rebuilding and decline

 Once again, Harrisons had to rebuild its fleet.
 By 1949 Harrisons had added 16 Liberty and Empire type ships, and 20 motor ships were added later.
 In 1970 Harrisons diversified by buying three bulk carriers, Wanderer, Wayfarer and Warrior.
-It also joined the container revolution, entering the Caribbean Ocean Lines consortium in 1977 and purchasing a ship for the South African trade.
+It also joined the container revolution, entering the Caribbean Overseas Lines (CAROL) consortium in 1977 and purchasing a ship for the South African trade.
 In 1981 Harrisons were founder members of the East African consortium.
 The line also managed two bulk carriers registered in Hong Kong However, the Harrison Line was no longer prospering.
 The size of the Charente Steamship fleet began to decline and by 1987 it had only three ships, although T & J Harrison did manage other ships.

 The Harrison Line drew to an end in 2000, when the last of the liner trades managed by the Company ended all rights were transferred to P&O Nedlloyd.
 T & J Harrison was renamed Harrison Logistics but it went into voluntary liquidation in 2002.
 The original Charente Steamship Company which had owned the remaining liner trades, renamed itself Charente, and specialised in charts and nautical instruments.
 However, its 2008 accounts referred to substantial pension liabilities and industrial claims.
 Administrators were appointed in 2010 and the Company was subsequently placed in liquidation.